Sporph/.github/profile/WHY_SOCIAL_MEDIA_MODEL.md

 # Why We Chose a Social Media Platform Model 📱

 One question we often get asked is: **Why create Sporph as a social media platform?** The answer lies in the revenue-generating potential and scalability of social media, which aligns perfectly with Sporph's mission to sustain impactful aid and support for vulnerable communities.
-Here's a closer look at why the social media model is ideal for Sporph and how it empowers us to create long-term, self-sustaining support.
+Here’s a closer look at why the social media model is ideal for Sporph and how it empowers us to create long-term, self-sustaining support.

 ## Leveraging the Proven Revenue Model of Social Media Giants

-Social media platforms like **Facebook** and **Instagram** have demonstrated the revenue-generating power of this model through a mix of advertising, premium features, and user engagement. **Facebook and Instagram are leaders in social media monetization**, generating billions in revenue primarily from:
+Social media platforms like **Facebook** and **Instagram** have demonstrated the revenue-generating power of this model through a mix of advertising, premium features, and user engagement.
+These platforms lead the industry in social media monetization, generating billions in revenue.
+According to estimates from **2023**:

-- **Advertising**: Ads drive a majority of revenue on platforms like Facebook and Instagram, and they do so by providing businesses with a way to reach targeted audiences.
-By adopting a similar ad model, Sporph can create a revenue stream without solely relying on direct donations, which can fluctuate and be unsustainable.

-- **Premium Features**: Many social media platforms now offer premium features, giving users access to exclusive tools and experiences for a small fee.
-Sporph plans to offer premium features that enhance user experience, all while contributing to our mission.

-- **Support for Content Creators**: Platforms like Instagram allow users to financially support content creators through gifts, tips, and fan subscriptions.
-Sporph plans to allow users to send gifts or donations directly to content creators who share stories of resilience and community rebuilding.
-This approach gives individuals in crisis an additional way to generate financial support through their own networks.
+- **Facebook’s annual revenue** is approximately **$80 billion USD**, with an estimated **net income of $23.28 billion**.
+- **Instagram’s annual revenue** is around **$49 billion USD**, with an estimated **net income of $14.27 billion**.
+- **Average Net Income**: Combining the two, the average net income is **$18.775 billion USD**—a figure that represents the immense financial impact a well-developed social media platform can achieve.

+While these figures are estimates and may not reflect exact values, they illustrate the success of the social media revenue model and its potential to generate substantial income.
+Given these figures, if Sporph could achieve a similar volume of net income, it would translate into **$7.51 billion USD** available for aid and rebuilding efforts, based on our commitment to allocate **40% of net income** once the platform reaches financial stability.
+This amount represents a **significant contribution to crisis-affected regions** and would allow us to make a substantial impact in recovery and rebuilding.

 ## How This Model Supports Sporph's Mission of Sustainable Impact